The seven dimensions of wellness

 The goal of living independently is one shared by many people, and physical wellness is necessary to achieve this.
 Lifestyle choices that can maintain or improve health and functional ability include engaging in physical activity, choosing healthy foods with adequate nutrition, getting adequate sleep, managing stress, limiting alcohol intake, not smoking, making appointments for check-ups and following medical recommendations.

 Work that utilizes a person’s skills while providing personal satisfaction is valuable for society as well as the individual.
 Participating in the paid and unpaid workforce means maintaining or improving skills, and helping others.
 Older adults contribute to society as experienced professionals, caregiver, mentors, teachers and volunteers.
 Leisure-time vocations in the arts and through hobbies maintain vocational skills.

 Social interactions with family, friends, neighbors and chosen peer groups can be valuable for maintaining health.
 Personal contact by joining clubs, traveling, visiting friends and family, engaging in intergenerational experiences like making quilts with a elementary school children is beneficial for everyone who it touched.

-Living with a meaning and purpose in life, guided by personal values, is key to feelings of well-being and connection to the larger world.
-Group and individual faith-based activities, personal meditation, mindful exercise (yoga, tai chi) and experiencing nature can open create the opportunity for spiritual growth.
+Living with meaning and purpose in life, guided by personal values, is key to feelings of well-being and connection to the larger world.
+Group and individual faith-based activities, personal meditation, mindful exercise (yoga, tai chi) and experiencing nature can create the opportunity for spiritual growth.